How effective delays shape oscillatory dynamics in neuronal networks: Bifurcations of codimension 1

-It is clear from Fig.\ref{fig:a_vs_c} that the nature of the solution seen will depend crucially on the sign of the second term of the right-hand side of Eq.\ref{eq:a_vs_c}.
+From Fig.~\ref{fig:a_vs_c} we can see that the nature of the solution seen will depend crucially on the sign of the second term of the right-hand side of Eq.(\ref{eq:a_vs_c}).
 In particular, the diagonal $a=c$ divides the the parameter space into two qualitatively different regions.
 Above this line TWs are favored while below it SWs are favored.
-In the small delay limit, Eq.\ref{eq:a_vs_c} indicates that the balance between the third derivative of the transfer function $\Phi^{'''}$ and the second spatial Fourier mode of the connectivity kernel will determine whether TW or SW are favored.
+In the small delay limit, Eq.(\ref{eq:a_vs_c}) indicates that the balance between the third derivative of the transfer function $\Phi^{'''}$ and the second spatial Fourier mode of the connectivity kernel will determine whether TW or SW are favored.

 For sigmoidal transfer functions, the third derivative changes sign from positive to negative already below the inflection point, while for expansive power-law nonlinearities, which fit cortical neuronal responses quite well in the fluctuation-driven regime, the third derivative is positive if the power is greater than 2 and is negative otherwise.
 The contribution of this term therefore will depend on the details of the neuronal response.
 In simulations of large networks of conductance-based neurons in the fluctuation-driven regime in which $J_{2}$ was zero, the standing wave state was always observed, indicating a $\Phi^{'''}>0$ \cite{roxin05,roxin06}.